Ha-ThanhTung/FlowerShop/README.md

 ## Step 2
 - Open the program in Visual Studio.
 - Open the Web.config file and update the TNS_ADMIN to match your machine's path.
-For example, TNS_ADMIN=C:\Users\LE\Oracle\network\admin.
+For example, TNS_ADMIN=C:\Users\Oracle\network\admin.

 ## Step 3
 - Run the program.